TianyouLi/iotfs-core/README.md

 The whole project include majorly three part:

-* iotfs-core      : This repository
+* [iotfs-core](https://github.com/01org/iotfs-core)      : The IoTFS core framework and oic plugin implementation repository
-* iotfs-adpaters  : The adapter code that convert one standard to another, for example ONVIF to OIC.
+* [iotfs-adpaters](https://github.com/01org/iotfs-adapters)  : The adapter code that convert one standard to another, for example ONVIF to OIC.
-* iotfs-qa        : The QA framework includes unit test and conformance test currently implemented.
+* [iotfs-qa](https://github.com/01org/iotfs-qa)        : The QA framework includes unit test and conformance test currently implemented.

 ## How to Start